-Fix now an $\mathscr{F}$-basis $e_1,\ldots, e_m$ of~$\fb/\fe$.
-Note that $u_{ij}^\si$, $e^\alpha$ and $f^\beta$, where $\al$ and $\be$ are multi-indices, are continuous linear functionals on $\cR(L)$, $\cO_{exp}(B/E)$ and $\cR(E)$, respectively.
-Therefore, for any tuple of indices, $u_{ij}^\si \otimes e^\alpha\otimes f^\beta$ can be identified with a continuous linear functional on $\cO_{exp}(G)$.
+Fix now an $\mathscr{F}$-basis $e_1,\ldots, e_m$ of~$\mathfrak{b}/\mathfrak{e}$.
+Note that $u_{ij}^\si$, $e^\alpha$ and $f^\beta$, where $\al$ and $\be$ are multi-indices, are continuous linear functionals on ${\mathcal R}(L)$, $\mathcal{O}_{exp}(B/E)$ and ${\mathcal R}(E)$, respectively.
+Therefore, for any tuple of indices, $u_{ij}^\si \otimes e^\alpha\otimes f^\beta$ can be identified with a continuous linear functional on $\mathcal{O}_{exp}(G)$.
 We denote it by $u_{ij}^\si e^\alpha f^\beta$.

 It is easy to see that all three multiples in~\eqref{Aexp3mu} are K\"{o}the spaces.
-So applying again a standard argument from the K\"{o}the space theory \cite[Proposition~3.3]{Pi02} we obtain the following result.
+So applying again a standard argument from the K\"{o}the space theory \cite[Proposition~3.3]{Pi02} and using Akbarov's isomorphism $\widehat{\mathscr A}(G)\cong {\mathscr A}_{exp}(G)$ (Theorem~\ref{AMEAG}), we obtain the following result.

 \begin{thm} Let $G$ be a connected linear complex Lie group.
-Then the set of functionals of the form $u_{ij}^\si e^\alpha f^\beta$ is a topological basis of~$\cA_{exp}(G)$ and (in the above notation and the notation in~\eqref{widef})
+Then the set of functionals of the form $u_{ij}^\si e^\alpha f^\beta$ is a topological basis of~${\mathscr A}_{exp}(G)$ and \emph{(}in the above notation and the notation in~\eqref{widef}\emph{)}

-where $F$ runs over finite subsets of $ \Z_+^k \times\Si$. \end{thm}
+where $F$ runs over finite subsets of $ \mathbb{Z}_+^k \times\Si$. \end{thm}

-Note that is possible to use another family of prenorms as in Remark~\ref{wawa}.
+Note that is possible to use another family of seminorms as in Remark~\ref{wawa}.